 Governor Murphy Announces Expansion of Eligibility for New Jersey’s COVID-19 Vaccination Program

-Governor Murphy announced the expansion of eligibility for more frontline essential workers and high-risk groups in New Jersey’s COVID-19 vaccination program.
+TRENTON – Governor Murphy today announced the expansion of eligibility for more frontline essential workers and high-risk groups in New Jersey’s COVID-19 vaccination program.
 Eligible groups include educators and staff in pre-k through 12th grade settings, childcare workers, and transportation workers, among others.
-Educators and childcare professionals are immediately eligible.

 “Our administration has built the infrastructure – including nearly 300 vaccination sites across the state – needed to support New Jersey’s COVID-19 vaccination demand,” said Governor Murphy.
 “As the federal government continues to make more vaccine doses available, we are confident in our ability to expand our vaccination program to reach more of our essential workers and vulnerable populations.
 Our goal is to provide every New Jerseyan with a vaccine when it is available and they are eligible.”

 “As vaccine supply increases, this phased expansion of new eligibility groups keeps New Jersey moving forward toward our goal of vaccinating 70 percent of the eligible adult population,” said New Jersey Department of Health Commissioner Judith Persichilli.